-- Total amount of affected inventory in your facility
+- Amount of affected inventory in your facility

 - Amount of product that went out through distribution channels

-- Volume of product sent back to your facility
+- Amount of product sent back to your facility

 Depending on the nature of the issue, you can either fix or destroy the recalled products.
 This should be done by your facility’s quality control department to ensure that the process satisfactorily resolves the original defect.